 Learn how to plan, install and maintain wildflower meadows and native hedgerows, control noxious weeds, and improve pollinator habitat for honeybees, butterflies and hummingbirds.

-Eric Lee-Mader, of Northwest Meadowscapes, will present information on planting native pollinator species to provide habitat for bees, butterflies, hummingbirds, and beneficial insects, many of which are experiencing significant population declines.
+Eric Lee-Mader of Northwest Meadowscapes will present information on planting native pollinator species to provide habitat for bees, butterflies, hummingbirds, and beneficial insects, many of which are experiencing significant population declines.
 Northwest Meadowscapes is a native seed farm, located on Whidbey Island that specializes in pollinator-friendly native flowers and grasses.
 Eric is also the Pollinator Program Co-Director for the Xerces Society, which focuses on protecting invertebrates and their habitats.
-Please visit Northwest Meadowscapes and the Xerces Society for more resources and information.
+Visit Northwest Meadowscapes and the Xerces Society for more information and resources.

-Cathy Lucero, Clallam County Noxious Weeds, will discuss the importance of controlling noxious weeds like Scotch broom and Himalayan blackberry, and replacing them with native species.
+Cathy Lucero of Clallam County Noxious Weeds will discuss the importance of controlling noxious weeds like Scotch broom and Himalayan blackberry, and replacing them with native species.
 While these plants do provide habitat for pollinators, their negative impacts on native plant communities do not make them ideal plants for pollinators.
-Cathy will share tips for successfully controlling these noxious weeds while promoting healthy, native plant communities.
+Cathy will share tips for successfully controlling these noxious weeds while promoting healthy native plant communities.